What Can I Do? For Now, This Is My Something

 She says she’ll give me their new address when they find a place.
 She’ll want updates and photos of my grandson so she can still see him grow up.

 And then I walk away, feeling like I’ve done nothing.
-Sure, I’ll be asking God to keep me aware of housing options I might hear along the way.
-But beyond that, what use am I to her?
+Sure, I’ll stay aware of housing options I might hear along the way.
+But that feels so small.

 This Is My Something